0cjs/sedoc/ee/tools/routing.md

 image.
 Thus, the ideal is ground and power planes underneath the signal traces.
 Breaks in the ground plan will force the current around the break, as seen in this [return current image](../sch/return-current.jpg).

+Note that shared return paths (two return paths using the same narrow conductor at some point) will also cause interference with each other.
+This is usually seen as "ground bounce," where the ground side of the path shows a voltage change (as compared to the source ground on the board) during a signal transition.
+This is often seen in a shared ground lead in a package with multiple signal outputs.

+### Designing Return Paths

+- Continuous return planes under the signal lines are idea; a ground plane is one implementation of this.
+- When a gap across the return path is necessary:
+  - Route signal around the gap; a longer signal line with uniform return path will work better than a split return path.
+  - Cross the gap but add adjacent return "straps" on either side.
+(I.e., bring the ground up to the signal layer on either side of the signal path during the crossing; example on [p.24 here][vws-slides].)
+- For surface-mount packages, via to ground plane should be as close as possible to ground pin, and trace to it short and wide.
+- In connectors: a return adjacent to every signal pin (yes, this means more pins on connectors), and minimize sharing of returns.

+### Short Return Paths When Not Continuous

 Short of a proper ground plane, a quadrille mesh will also work well.
 Bill Herd mentions [here][herd10] that he "always ran a ground ring around one